Quantum pricing-based column-generation framework for hard combinatorial problems: Solving method

 \subsection{Independent set quantum sampler}

-We propose an independent set sampler based on neutral atoms, which is inspired by the quantum adiabatic approach described by~\cite{aqmis}.
+We propose an independent set sampler based on current-generation neutral atom Quantum Processing Units, which is inspired by the quantum adiabatic approach described by~\cite{aqmis}.
 In the latter, the main idea is to slowly evolve the system from an easy-to-prepare ground state to the ground state of the final cost Hamiltonian~$H_C$.
 By slowly evolving the system, the atoms stay in the instantaneous ground state~\cite{albash2018adiabatic}.
 Here, we only aim at keeping the system {\it close} to the instantaneous ground state, allowing it to pick up components in the low-lying states.